shanet/RelayRemote/README.md

 ### Note

 The default port is 2424.
-Don't forget to add rules to allow communcation on this port on any firewalls or gateways between the client and the server.
+Don't forget to add rules to allow communication on this port on any firewalls or gateways between the client and the server.

 ### Compiling